George Harris, 4th Baron Harris: Early life

 In 1864, at the age of 13, Harris was sent to Eton College to further his education.
 His first important cricket match was the 1868 Eton versus Harrow fixture at Lord's, when he was seventeen; he scored 23 and 6.
 In the same fixture the following year, when Cuthbert Ottaway scored 108 to seal victory for Eton by an innings and nineteen runs, Harris was out for 0.
 In 1870, his last year at Eton, he scored 12 and 7 against Harrow.
-He also studied at Christ Church, Oxford.
+In 1871, Harris went up to Christ Church, Oxford.

 His father died in November 1872, whereupon Harris junior succeeded to the barony as 4th Baron Harris.
 He was already a first-class cricketer by then and was henceforward universally known in the sport as Lord Harris.

 Cricket career

 Summary of playing career

 Harris made his first-class debut for Kent in 1870 after he left Eton.
 Owing to his position in society, he was immediately elected to the club committee and was associated with Kent cricket for the rest of his life.
-He went up to Christ Church, Oxford in September 1870 and played for the Oxford University team from 1871 to 1874.
-He was available to play for Kent in the latter half of each of these seasons and became county captain in succession to South Norton in 1871, although his appointment was not made official until after he left Oxford.
+He went up to Christ Church, Oxford in September 1870 and played for Oxford University from 1871 to 1874.
+He was available to play for Kent in the latter half of each of these seasons and became county captain in succession to South Norton in 1871, although his appointment was not made official until 1875 after he had come down from Oxford.
 Harris held the Kent captaincy until 1889.

 He led the English cricket team in Australia and New Zealand in 1878–79 and was a central figure in the events of 8 February 1879 when a crowd riot erupted at a match in Sydney.
 The team had previously played a match against an All-Australia XI at the Melbourne Cricket Ground and this was later designated Test status as the third-ever Test match.
 Harris was therefore the second England Test captain after James Lillywhite.
 Australia, led by Dave Gregory, won the match by 10 wickets.